bicyclespokesperson/meneldor_chess_engine/README.md

 ## Overview

-Meneldor chess engine is a UCI Compilent chess engine written in C++
+Meneldor chess engine is a UCI Compilant chess engine written in C++

 ## Features